A blog that makes you think

 And yet, the purist in me imagines how this movie would have sounded in Marathi.
 My ideal movie would be one where each character speaks the language given to him by his circumstances, much like The Longest Day.

 The name Tumbbad comes from a famous Marathi novel Tumbadche Khot (तुंबाडचे खोत) written by S. N. Pendse and is based loosely on a story written by Narayan Dharap.
 Last century has produced some great works in Marathi literature.
-Plays by Vijay Tendulkar or Mahesh Elkunchwar are known all over the country.
-I am hoping that more filmmakers will turn to writers like G. N. Dandekar, Jaywant Dalvi or G. A. Kulkarni for their future projects.
+I am hoping that more filmmakers will turn to Marathi writers like G. N. Dandekar, Jaywant Dalvi or G. A. Kulkarni for their future projects.